Hail in Maryland — where it hits, county by county

 Where does it hail the most in Maryland?

-By reported hail over the last 5 years, the most active counties in Maryland are Baltimore, Washington, DORCHESTER.
+By reported hail over the last 5 years, the most active counties in Maryland are Baltimore, Washington, Dorchester.
 Reports track population and spotter coverage as well as storms, so rural corridors can be under-counted; the persistent leaders on this table are real hail geography.

 When is hail season in Maryland?

-Reported hail in Maryland peaks around May, with most activity in the spring-through-midsummer window.
+Reported hail in Maryland peaks around June, with most activity in the spring-through-midsummer window.
 Any single year can break the pattern.

 How much of Maryland's hail is damaging?

 On this page, damaging means reported stones of 1.5″ or larger — the size that reliably dents roofs and vehicles and strips crops.
-The per-county damaging share is in the table; statewide, hail of any size totaled 129 reports over 5 years.
+The per-county damaging share is in the table; statewide, hail of any size totaled 138 reports over 5 years.